-If you have noticed on Windows 10 PC that some of the icons are not displaying properly as they should, it is because of the corrupt icon cache.
-Rebuilding the icon cache should fix the issue on Windows 10 PC.
-Microsoft’s Windows 10 saves all the icons in a file called IconCache.db, which is located under the profile folder.
-Profile folder remains quickly available to quickly display icons without having to search for them every time you start your Windows PC.
+If you have encountered missing or broken icons on your Windows 10 PC, it could be due to a corrupt icon cache.
+Fortunately, rebuilding the icon cache can resolve this issue.
+Windows 10 stores all icons in a file called IconCache.db, which is located in the user profile folder.
+This folder allows Windows to quickly access icons without having to search for them each time you start your PC.

 If your Windows 10 shows a white color instead of the actual icon or notices the same icons even after changing icons using a third-party tool, you can fix the issue by rebuilding the icon cache.

 NOTE: None of these guides help you fix issues with thumbnails.
-If you are having problems with thumbnails, you need to clear or reset the thumbnail cache.
+If you are having thumbnail problems, you need to clear or reset the thumbnail cache.

 In this article, we will show the steps to rebuild the icon cache on Windows 10 PC.